Master in Sport Psychology

 Directors

-Associate Director.
-Holds a degree in Psychology with specializations in Sports Psychology and Coaching, as well as Human Resources Management and Leadership.
+Associate director.
+Holds a degree in Psychology with specializations in Sports Psychology and Coaching, as well as in Human Resources Management and Leadership.
 Currently works as a Sports Psychologist at an agency representing football players and coaches. - Louise Barraud

-Director of the HR Department at Real Madrid CF since 2007.
-Holds a degree in Psychology and has completed the Senior Business Management Program at IESE.
-Brings over 40 years of experience in People Management across the Banking, Consulting, and Sports sectors.
-Has served as a consultant in personnel evaluation and selection for institutions such as the European Parliament, the European Commission, and the Council of Europe.
-(Pending club approval)
+Director of the Human Resources Department at Real Madrid CF since 2007.
+Holds a degree in Psychology and completed the Senior Management Program at IESE.
+Has more than 40 years of experience in People Management across the banking, consulting, and sports sectors.
+He has also worked as a consultant in personnel assessment and recruitment for institutions such as the European Parliament, the European Commission, and the Council of Europe.

 Our Teaching Staff